mikakaraila/node-red-contrib-opcua/Readme.md

 Use OpcUa-Client to read / write / subscribe / browse OPC UA server.

 See some flows under [Examples](examples).
-Updated server sub-flow example OPCUA-TEST-NODES.json look commands: addFolder, AddVariable, setFolder.
+Updated server sub-flow example OPCUA-TEST-NODES.json look commands: addFolder, addVariable, addMethod, setFolder.
+Added new opcua-rights node to set folder/variable access level and role & permissions.

 Here you got some ready to use examples.
 You can use the Import in Node-RED in the right upper corner menu.